IAL 6: Electromagnetic Radiation

 So in the modern world, we use a standard speed to define the standard length rather than a standard length to define a standard speed.

-Why are there no standard lengths in nature to exploit?
-No macroscopic scale objects are every exactly identical.
+Why are there NO standard lengths in nature to exploit?
+NO macroscopic scale objects are ever exactly identical.
 They must differ at the microscopic scale (i.e., the atomic scale) in an uncontrollable way at least.

 Note that quantum mechanics dictates that all unperturbed atoms of the same species are absolutely identical, but we CANNOT use those at all as length standards for the macroscopic scale world NOR even for the microscopic scale world since atoms do NOT have sharply defined edges---they are fuzzy little balls.